 Resistivity of a Semiconductor

 The resistivity of a semiconductor is less than an insulator but more than a conductor.
-The following table below shows the resistivity of the various materials.
+The table shows the resistivity of the various materials.

 Hence, Germanium cannot be regarded as a conductor, insulator or even a resistance material.
 It is considered as a semiconductor.